-Jersey has refused to follow the UK and the vast majority of European Union states in applying the provisions of the European Union Savings Directive by disclosing information on interest paid to persons not resident in Jersey to tax authorities in the EU countries in which they are resident (this arrangement does not apply outside the EU and certain dependent territories, including the Channel Islands).
+Jersey might have chosen to comply with the spirit of the EU Savings Directive.
+As noted above, it did not.
+It chose instead to apply the default position of not disclosing information on interest paid to persons not resident in Jersey to tax authorities in the EU countries in which they are resident (this arrangement does not apply outside the EU and certain dependent territories, including the Channel Islands).
 In making this choice Jersey opted to facilitate continuing tax evasion by large numbers of people who had placed their funds in the Island precisely because they did not want information on the existence of their bank accounts or the interest paid on them to be disclosed to their domestic tax authority.